hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 It is RECOMMENDED that clients and servers that support XoT also implement EDNS0 Keepalive [RFC7828].

+It is useful to note that in these mechanisms is it the secondary that initiates the TLS connection to the primary for a XFR request, so that in terms of connectivity the secondary is the TLS client and the primary the TLS server.

 ## AXoT mechanism

 The figure below provides an outline of the AXoT mechanism including NOTIFYs.

 [Figure 3: AXoT mechanism](https://github.com/hanzhang0116/hzpa-dprive-xfr-over-tls/blob/02_updates/02-draft-svg/AXoT_mechanism_1.svg)

+The connection for AXFR-over-TLS SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XFR-over-TLS.

 All implementations that support XoT MUST fully implement [@RFC5953] behavior on TLS connections.